-Accepting the premise that spiritual leaders seek out vision from God, then it becomes their job to be exceptional listeners.
+Accepting the premise that you as a spiritual leader seek out vision from God, then it becomes your job to be an exceptional listener.
 To that end, I leave you with a few questions worth pondering:

 - What practices do you engage in regularly that amplify your ability to hear God's voice? - What distractions do you need to eliminate so that you might more fully recognize the presence of God in your life and leadership? - Does the pace of your life allow you to notice the activity of God around you?